CLOTH NAPPY FAQs

 How long do the cloth nappies last?
 For how long have you used them?
 Is it possible that the cloth nappies that I buy now can be used in the future for my 2nd child whenever we plan one?

 Most good quality cloth nappies should last through at least 1-2 children from birth to toilet training.
 Many will last more, and can be passed on to friends and family when you are finished with them.
-It may sometimes be necessary to replace certain elements (elastics, snaps or velcro closures for example) between children, or after a certain period of time.
+It may sometimes be necessary to replace certain elements (elastics, snaps or velcro closures, or just the boosters for example) between children, or after a certain period of time.

-I personally have nappies in my stash that have been used for 2 children over 5 years so far, and will be used again in the coming 1-2 years on my belly baby.
+I personally have nappies in my stash that have been used for 3 children over 7+ years so far!.
 I have had to replace some elastics, clean some Velcro pads, repair a snap or two, and some of my inserts have degraded and therefore been fed to the worms.
 But the bulk of my stash is still from my original collection with some new inserts and prefolds added in.

 Do we need to buy the absorbent pads for cloth nappies separately?